jwgv/ToneSugar/README.md

 ## Extending TuneSugar

+* Add a UI for uploading audio files and viewing results.
 * Add OpenAI’s Whisper API in Lambda to generate **audio descriptions**.
-* Store analysis output in DynamoDB for UI display.
 * Use API Gateway in front of ECS for HTTPS endpoints.
 * Add TTL (Time To Live) on DynamoDB for automatic cleanup.